 Introduction to recording and interpreting medical history.
 Additional topics include: recognition of signs and symptoms of medical emergencies, procedures and techniques introduced to prevent emergencies and management of emergency situations in the dental environment.
-Prerequisites: Admission to the Dental Hygiene or Dental Assisting Programs.
+Prerequisites: Admission to the Dental Hygiene Program.